Impact of generalized uncertainty principle on the accretion process within the asymptotically safe ambiance: Polytropic Solution and computation of temperature and the total integrated flux

 \section{Polytropic Solution and computation of temperature and the total integrated flux}

 In this section, we only discuss the case where the critical points are outside the outer horizon of this improved Schwarzschild black hole.
-In this context, it is worth mentioning that like the metric made in use in \cite{YANG} this GUP modified metric also provides a black hole having both outer and inner horizons.
+From the studies \cite{REUT, BONO, MHIND, LINDER, RJY, HAROON}, and specifically in \cite{HAROON}, it has demonstrated in a decent and faithful manner that there is enough possibility of having an IR fixed point in quantum gravity and quantum effect may even be extended out side the horizon. it has been more or less In this context, it is worth mentioning that like the metric made in use in \cite{YANG} this GUP modified metric also provides a black hole having both outer and inner horizons.
 We are now in a position to calculate quantum corrections to the temperature and to the total integrated flux related to this accretion phenomenon owing to the GUP considered in Sec.
 II. to have an improved metric.
 We settle up with the polytropic equation of state which was employed in \cite{POLYT} in this regard.
 It reads

 Here $K$ is a constant and $\gamma$ represents adiabatic index.
 The temperature is defined as $T=\frac{p}{\rho}$.
 So $p$ and $\rho$ can be written down in terms of $T$ as

 Here $n=\frac{1}{\gamma-1}$, $\epsilon+p=(n+1)p$, and $\mu=\epsilon+\rho$.
 Therefore